sheppoor/bag-o-tricks/README.md

 * Thunder Client (from Ranga Vahineni) - Like postman but integrated
 * vscode-pdf (from tomoki207) - basic in-line viewer
 * markdownlint (from David Anson)
-* Code Spell Checker (from Street Side Software) - personal choice, can get in the way
+* Code Spell Checker (from Street Side Software) - personal choice, can get in the way but much better than the alternatives

 Specialized / depending on project: